rorni/mckit/README.rst

 Introduction
 ------------

-The package defines Python package |mckit|, which provides library to work with MCNP models and results.
+The package |mckit| provides library to work with
+MCNP models and results.
 The package also provides command line interface, which allows compose and decompose a MCNP model over universes hierarchy, split a model to text portions and combine back.